StorkSMS/Stork-SMS-Dapp/docs/roadmap/feature-requests.md

 **Your Voice Matters**: Every feature request, vote, and piece of feedback helps shape Stork SMS into the messaging platform our community deserves.
 Join the conversation and help build the future of Web3 communication!

-**Ready to contribute?** Jump into our [Discord](https://discord.gg/storksms) and share your ideas in #feature-requests.
-Together, we're building so much more than just a messaging app.
+**Ready to contribute?** Feature requests and community feedback systems coming soon!
+For now, email your ideas to info@stork-sms.net.

 The future of Stork SMS is driven by **you** - our community.
 Beyond our planned roadmap phases, we're building features that users actually want and need.